ChrdevzZ/glm/readme.md

 ## Additional extension in [this repository](https://github.com/ChrdevzZ/glm)

 - Additional extensions with the prefix name *GLM_EXT2_*.
 The added header files for the additional extensions are set into the glm/ext2/ directory.
-Note that <glm/ext.hpp> includes all of these additional extensions, and there is no need to define any more macros when including and using them.
+Note that <glm/ext.hpp> includes all of these additional extensions, and you need to define a macro named `#GLM_ENABLE_ADDITIONAL_EXTENSIONS` when using them.

 ## Release notes